70 Pine Street: Facade

 The entrance portals and lower-story windows are lavishly decorated.
 The lower stories of the facade are covered with Indiana Limestone, placed above a water table of Minnesota granite.
-Red-and-black Morton gneiss wraps the ground floor.
+Red-and-black Morton Gneiss wraps the ground floor.
 The upper stories are clad with four shades of buff-colored brick, which darken toward the building's peak.
-Each setback is surrounded by a parapet with a limestone coping.
-An extensive lighting system highlighted the building's features at night, consisting of 400-watt lamps.
+A parapet with a limestone coping surrounds each coping.
+An extensive lighting system, consisting of 400-watt lamps, highlights the building's features at night.
 The presence of the lamps was influenced by Cities Service's role as an energy provider.
-An early publicist for 70 Pine Street said that Cities Service founder Henry Latham Doherty was personally involved in the structure's design, and that "he insisted on dignity with beauty, to the absolute avoidance of the garish, the flamboyant, and the over colorful."
-Doherty wanted the building to appear "exclusive, rich, yet simple and even alittle severe".
+An early publicist for 70 Pine Street said that Cities Service founder Henry Latham Doherty was personally involved in the structure's design and that "he insisted on dignity with beauty, to the absolute avoidance of the garish, the flamboyant, and the over colorful."
+Doherty wanted the building to appear "exclusive, rich, yet simple and even a little severe".

 70 Pine Street was one of the first buildings to use aluminum extensively on its facade.
 Cliff Parkhurst of the Parkhurst Organization designed the aluminum ornamentation of 70 Pine Street.
-These ornamental features include reliefs above each set of entrance doors; spandrels with sharp arrises above the lower-story windows; and a ventilation grille on Cedar Street.
+These ornamental features include reliefs above each set of entrance doors, spandrels with sharp arrises above the lower-story windows, and a ventilation grille on Cedar Street.
 The reliefs above the doors are designed with motifs of butterflies and sunflowers, which appear as an abstract pattern from a distance.
 In addition, there were 6,000 windows, ten million bricks, 9,000 ft3 of marble, and 24,000 ST of steel used in 70 Pine Street's construction.
 The black and pink marble in the building was transported from Minnesota and Tennessee.

 Entrances

-The building has five entrances in total.
-Four primary entrances, two on Pine Street and two on Cedar Street, which all lead to the main lobby.
-Another entrance on Pearl Street, which was formerly located under the Third Avenue elevated line, is more simply designed and leads to a lobby in the lower level.
-All of these streets are narrower than the typical street in Manhattan: Pine Street is 25 ft wide while Cedar Street is 35 ft wide.
-Because of the slope of the terrain, the western entrances are at the same level at the street, and the eastern entrances are accessed by short flights of steps rising from the street.
+70 Pine Street has five entrances.
+Four primary entrances, two on Pine Street and two on Cedar Street, all lead to the main lobby.
+Another entrance on Pearl Street, which was formerly located under the Third Avenue elevated line, has a simpler design and leads to a lobby on the lower level.
+All of the streets adjoining the building are narrower than the typical street in Manhattan: Pine Street is 25 ft wide, while Cedar Street is 35 ft wide.
+Because of the slope of the terrain, the western entrances are at the same level as the street, and the eastern entrances are accessed by short flights of steps rising from the street.
 All four entrances are designed with Art Deco patterns.